raganwald/braythwayt.com/_posts/2013-02-18-drunken-walk-solution.md

 ### problem statement

 *Consider a finite checkerboard of unknown size.
-On each square is placed a spinner.
-Each spinner can point in one of four directions: N, S, E, and W. A chequer is placed randomly on the checkerboard.
-Each move consists of moving the red chequer one square in the direction of the spinner in the square it occupies.
-At the beginning, the spinners are spun and point in random directions.
-The spinners do not move thereafter.*
+On each square we randomly place an arrow pointing to one of its four sides.
+For convenience, we shall uniformly label the directions: N, S, E, and W. A chequer is placed randomly on the checkerboard.
+Each move consists of moving the red chequer one square in the direction of the arrow in the square it occupies.
+If the arrow should cause the chequer to move off the edge of the board, the game halts.*

-*You cannot see the entire board, just the square the chequerboard occupies.
-They are identical, so the only thing you know after a move is whether you have fallen off the edge of the board or whether you are still on the board.
-If you are still on the board, you know the direction of the spinner in that square.*

-*Write a function that determines whether the chequer will remain on the board forever, in constant space.*
+*As a player moves the chequer, he calls out the direction of movement, e.g. "N, E, N, S, N, E..."
+Write an algorithm that will determine whether the game halts strictly from the called out directions, in constant space.*

 ### suggested starting point